 Who are we and what do we do

-Established in 1965 to regulate Queensland’s property valuation profession, the Valuers Registration Board of Queensland (the Board) is tasked with administering the Valuers Registration Act 1992 (the Act) and the Valuers Registration Regulation 2013.
+Established in 1965 to regulate Queensland’s property valuation profession, the Valuers Registration Board of Queensland (the Board) is tasked with administering the Valuers Registration Act 1992 (the Act) and the Valuers Registration Regulation 2024.

-Read our strategic plan for further details.
+Read our Operational Plan for further details.

 Membership composition of the Board includes: